Economy of Hungary: Post-recession

-Hungarian economy during and after the covid pandemic
+During and after the COVID-19 pandemic

-The Hungarian GDP, GDP per capita, living standards and wages have been steadily rising until the start of the COVID-19 pandemic, when just like the rest of Europe, the stats above tanked.
-GDP fell to $155 Billion, GDP PPP has fallen to $322 Billion, GDP per capita to $15,855, inflation slightly rose to 4.54%.
+The Hungarian GDP, GDP per capita, living standards and wages had been steadily rising until the start of the COVID-19 pandemic, when just like the rest of Europe, the stats above tanked.
+GDP fell to $155 billion, GDP PPP has fallen to $322 Billion, GDP per capita to $15,855, inflation slightly rose to 4.54%.

 National debt rose considerably, to around 80% Debt-to-GDP from the previous 60–65%.

-The country was hard hit, unemployment was also higher than average until 2021 when after the lockdowns have stopped.
-The GDP, GDP per capita, GDP PPP, unemployment and national debt have all recovered to and beyond their pre-covid values.
+The country was hard hit, unemployment was also higher than average until 2021 when the lockdowns ended.
+The GDP, GDP per capita, GDP PPP, unemployment and national debt have all recovered to and beyond their pre-COVID values.
 On the other hand, inflation has risen to the record levels, reaching 24.5% in December 2022, being the highest in Europe.